ezsystems/ezplatform/INSTALL.md

 ## Setting up directory permissions

-Directories `var`, `web/var` need to be writable by cli and web server user (see [Symfony documentation](http://symfony.com/doc/3.4/setup/file_permissions.html))
+Directories `var`, `web/var` need to be writable by CLI and web server user (see [Symfony documentation](http://symfony.com/doc/3.4/setup/file_permissions.html))

 Furthermore, future files and directories created by these two users will need to inherit those permissions.

-*For security reasons, in production there is no need for web server to have access to write to other directories.*
+*For security reasons, in production there is no need for web server to have write permission to other directories.*

 For development setup you may change your web server config to use the same user as the owner of a directory.
-What follows below is mainly for production setup, and like Symfony we first and foremost recommend using an approach using ACL.
+What follows below is mainly for production setup, and like Symfony we first and foremost recommend using an ACL.

 ### Using ACL on a Linux/BSD system that supports chmod +a